You Were Never Too Much: Reclaiming Your Voice After Trauma| Spiritual Friction

 Through sobriety, self-discovery, and podcasting, Sophia began reconnecting with her voice and learning to take up space in a new way.

-Together, Laurel and Sophia explore how sharing your story can become a form of healingβ€”not just for others, but for yourself.
+Together, we explore how sharing your story can become a form of healing—not just for others, but for yourself.

-Finding your voice again isn’t about becoming someone new.
-It’s about returning to who you’ve always been beneath the layers of protection.
+It's about returning to who you've always been beneath the layers of protection.

 What We Explore in This Episode